hanpeters/UNGA_Voting_Analysis_Project/README.md

-Skip to content
-Navigation Menu
-hanpeters
-UNGA_Voting_Analysis_Project

-Type / to search
-Code
-Issues
-Pull requests
-Actions
-Projects
-Wiki
-Security
-Insights
-Settings
-UNGA_Voting_Analysis_Project
-/
-README.md
-in
-main

-Edit

-Preview

-Show Diff
-UNGA Voting Analysis Project
+# UNGA Voting Analysis Project
 A comprehensive tool for analyzing and comparing voting behavior of UN member states in the General Assembly from 1946 to present.

 📋 Overview